infotroph/Prairie_seq/README.txt

 	GelDoc/
 		TIFF images of gels, named by timestamp and each accompanied by a CSV mapping lane numbers to sample IDs.
 The paper lab notebook should contain an annotated printout of each image that is stored here.
 		NOTE: Depending which software you use to look at them, the TIFF images might appear black.
 This is because they're stored with a linear gamma, and some programs (e.g. Photoshop) try to account for this on display, while others (e.g. Preview on OS X) wait for you to give explicit instructions.
-I recommend letting the Make script convert them to jpeg and looking at those. nanodrop/
+I recommend letting the Make script convert them to jpeg and looking at those. miseq/
+		Raw sequencing data and large intermediate files.
+This directory is ignored by Git because the files are too large, so put your copy of the data here and keep it backed up by some non-Git method. ncbi_its2/
+		Reference sequences and taxonomy assignments for all the NCBI Nculeotide search results for "internal transcribed spacer 2" downloaded on 2016-07-06; one file for all Viridiplantae and one for only the genera known from Xaiohui Feng's aboveground vegetation surveys.
+TODO: Move generated refseq files from here to data/. nanodrop/
 		Text files are raw output from the Nanodrop (in ND1000 data viewer, choose Reports > "Save Report..." > "Export Report Table Only").
 Record all readings in the paper lab notebook as well.
 		Save corrections to individual readings in nanodrop_corrections.csv: timestamp and `savedID` must match timestamp and ID in raw output.
 If `newID` is specified, the cleanup script will use it to replace the sample ID.
 If newID is blank, the script will delete that observation from the cleaned dataset.